We are pleased to announce the

 A raising star on the horizon of materials are the 2D quantum systems, ideally suited for low-voltage electron microscopic studies as they are atomically thin and of well-defined thickness, can act as low-background imaging substrates and a single projection image can often completely describe their atomic arrangements.
 Thus, they are a unique platform for understanding structural and electronic properties with single atom precision.
-The workshop intents to highlight symbiotic developments between low-voltage electron microscopy and low-D material creation as well as their property calculation.
-Thus, the workshop has an interdisciplinary character and intents to create a unique platform for bridging the diverse facets of low-D material science, such as materials preparation, low-voltage TEM developments in different operation modi – TEM / STEM imaging, diffraction, and EELS, as well as modelling and measurement of their properties.
-Key points of the workshop are the technical challenges, associated with aberration-corrected low-voltage electron microscopy, and the deep understanding of interaction of low-energy electrons with matter.
-In this perspective, the workshop will follow the legacy of previously organized SALVE symposia, further expanding the low-D low-voltage community.
+The workshop intents to highlight symbiotic developments between low-voltage electron microscopy and low-D material creation as well as their property calculation and application.
+Thus, the workshop has an interdisciplinary character and intents to create a unique platform for bridging the diverse facets of low-D material science.
+One key point of the workshop is to deepen our understanding of the interaction of low-energy electrons with matter on the scale of the single atoms.
+In this perspective, the workshop will follow the legacy of previously organized SALVE symposia, to further strengthen the low-D — low-voltage community.